File An Initial Claim

 - TTY: Services for the deaf and hard of hearing can be reached at 1-888-334-4046.

-- Paper Form: A paper application can be downloaded and mailed to a UC service center.
+Paper Form: A paper application can be downloaded and mailed to the address indicated on the form.

 - Videophone: Services for individuals who use American Sign Language (ASL) can be reached at 717-704-8474 every Wednesday from noon to 4 p.m.